-Why use an external keyboard with iPad?
+Why you should use an external keyboard with iPad

-- The on-screen keyboard slides down, letting the current app(s) use the the full screen.
+The on-screen keyboard slides down, letting the current app(s) use the the full screen.
 This gives you a whole lot more space for viewing your document.
 It also makes split-screen multitasking more practical.

-Connecting Bluetooth keyboard to iPad
+How to connect a Bluetooth keyboard to iPad

-The most likely kind of keyboard you’ll connect is Bluetooth.
-These are convenient, and perfect for the iPad (which requires a dongle to plug in a USB keyboard).
-The pairing process for a Bluetooth keyboard varies from model to model, but on the iPad (or iPhone), you will find the keyboard in Settings > Bluetooth.
+The pairing process for a Bluetooth keyboard starts with going to Settings > Bluetooth.
 Just put the keyboard into pairing mode, then — when its name shows up in your Bluetooth settings — tap to pair.
 That’s it.
-After this initial pairing, the iPad will connect to the keyboard whenever you switch it on, and the on-screen keyboard will be hidden.

 Connecting a Smart Connector keyboard to iPad

-- The keyboard has to touch the iPad to work.
+Plus, the keyboard has to touch the iPad to work.
 You can’t raise the iPad to eye level on a stand, or remote control it from across the room.